christoph1984/achievo-list-2000/README.md

 * Code Institute's Codeanywhere Template to generate the workspace for the project.

 ## Credits
-* pexels.com - used to source all the images included in the website.
 * Google Fonts - for fonts to use in website.
 * FontAwesome for all the icons used in the website.
 * W3Schools.com - used throughout the website for general help.